314dev/PI/docs/source/common/lightning_cli.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The topic of reproducibility is complex and it is impossible to guarantee reproducibility by just providing a class that people can use in unexpected ways.
-Nevertheless, the :class:`~pytorch_lightning.utilities.cli.LightningCLI` tries to give a framework and recommendations to make reproducibility simpler.
+Nevertheless, the :class:`~pi_ml.utilities.cli.LightningCLI` tries to give a framework and recommendations to make reproducibility simpler.

 When an experiment is run, it is good practice to use a stable version of the source code, either being a released